History of Kennedy Center Honors in Timeline

 In 2019, LL Cool J hosted the Kennedy Center Honors.

-In 2019, the Kennedy Center Honors aired on television in early December and was later made available on CBS All Access, departing from the tradition of airing between Christmas and New Year's.
+In 2019, the Kennedy Center Honors aired on regular television in early December, a departure from its usual post-Christmas airing, and was later available on CBS All Access.

 2019: Television Program Honored

-In 2019, the Kennedy Center Honors included a television program for the first time, with Sesame Street's co-founders accepting the award.
+In 2019, the Kennedy Center Honors included a television program for the first time, with Sesame Street's co-founders Joan Ganz Cooney and Lloyd Morrisett accepting the award.

 On June 6, 2021, the edited broadcast of the postponed 2020 Kennedy Center Honors aired.

-On December 5, 2021, Joe and Jill Biden attended the gala performance of the Kennedy Center Honors, marking the first time since 2016 that a sitting president and first lady had attended.
+On December 5, 2021, Joe and Jill Biden attended the Kennedy Center Honors gala performance, marking the first time since 2016 that a sitting president and first lady attended the event.

-In 2021, Gloria Estefan and David Letterman hosted the Kennedy Center Honors.
+In 2021, David Letterman hosted the Kennedy Center Honors in late 2021, while Gloria Estefan hosted mid-2021.

-In 2022, the Kennedy Center Honors had no formal host, but several former honorees delivered introductions.
+In 2022, there was no formal host for the Kennedy Center Honors, though several former honorees delivered an introduction.
 David Jammy and Elizabeth Kelly were hired as Executive Producers.

 2023: Gloria Estefan Hosts